-Pershing provides you with FundVest® ETF as one of the financial industry's largest no-transaction-fee (NTF) ETF platforms with funds spanning a range of strategies and asset classes.
+Pershing provides you with FundVest® ETF featuring more than 300 NTF-ETF funds spanning a range of strategies and asset classes.

 Key benefits include:

 Giving you access to NTF-ETF funds and market-leading providers:

 All Pershing clients have access to the variety of NTF-ETF funds available via the ETF Center on NetX360®.
 The ETF Center also features premium thought leadership including articles and research through both Morningstar® and Lipper, and provides tools that allow advisors to search, screen and compare ETFs side by side.

 Please note that ETFs are subject to market fluctuation and the risks of their underlying investment.
 ETFs and even no-transaction-fee ETFs are subject to management fees and other expenses.
 Unlike mutual funds, ETFs are bought and sold at market price, which may be higher or lower than their net asset value (NAV), and are not individually redeemed from the fund.